ninjadev/nin/README.md

 ## Setup

-You will need to have node and npm installed.
+You will need to have node, npm and bower installed.

 Run `make` in the `frontend` and `backend` folders.